I beg to move,

 Hon.
 Members will realise that that high street is called the gateway to the Cotswolds; nearly every building is listed, and there are HGVs stacked up on it, because there is nowhere to go.
 A bypass for Burford would also be high on the list for residents in that part of the world.
 Horsefair in Chipping Norton and Bridge Street in Witney are two areas in West Oxfordshire that have high levels of pollution, and a bypass around Chipping Norton to remove the weight of traffic—figuratively and literally—is absolutely necessary.

 There is also a great need for public transport.
-We have already heard from my hon.
-Friend the Member for Oxford West and Abingdon (Layla Moran) about cycle paths, and I would like the B4044 cycle path to happen.
+We have already heard from the hon.
+Member for Oxford West and Abingdon (Layla Moran) about cycle paths, and I would like the B4044 cycle path to happen.
 I cycled from my home in Bladon to Oxford, when I worked there, along the A44.
 There is an excellent cycle path there, but we need more of them.
 I have now concluded my quick canter through issues of health and economics, in relation to road infrastructure, and I am grateful for the opportunity to speak.

 Order.
 If hon.
 Members can keep their remarks to two minutes, we may get everyone in.